 If you’re really after something custom or specific, Adobe Illustrator is a powerful tool for creating illustrations.
 Though it’s a paid software, there are lots of free resources out there to help you create exactly what you need.
 If Adobe Illustrator isn’t the right choice for you, PowerPoint can be used to create surprisingly sophisticated illustrations as this post explains.

-Adding a QR code to your poster is a quick way to provide your audience with access to your full paper or a digital copy of your poster.
+QR codes Adding a QR code to your poster is a quick way to provide your audience with access to your full paper or a digital copy of your poster.
 This allows the attendees to walk away with as much information as they like.
 You can be more confident condensing your content for your poster, safe in the knowledge that your audience can still access your full paper through your custom QR code.
-To create your own QR code, head to qrcodemonkey.
+You can head to Canva or qrcodemonkey to create a QR code.
 If you want to link to multiple files or locations, it may be worth using Linktree which allows you to connect your audience to multiple locations through a single link from your QR code.
 You can then add that QR code to your academic poster in PowerPoint before exporting the it ready to share.

 It’s important not to miss out this feedback phase, and do it sooner rather than later, so you can implement any changes in good time!
 Trialling your poster will give you more confidence to present at your poster session too.